svj-aventador/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 ## Peer Protocol Port

-To participate in the XRP Ledger, `rippled` servers connect to arbitrary peers using the peer protocol.
+To participate in the SGY Ledger, `rippled` servers connect to arbitrary peers using the peer protocol.
 (All peers are treated as untrusted, unless they are [clustered](clustering.html) with the current server.)

 Ideally, the server should be able to send _and_ receive connections on the peer port.
 You should [forward the port used for the peer protocol through your firewall](forward-ports-for-peering.html) to the `rippled` server.